-With the new law, a person who “intimidates the public in order to pursue political agenda“ may perform terrorist activities if, for instance, there is serious violence against a person, sabotage of means of transports or transport facilities, interruption of public services or “other dangerous activities which seriously jeopardize public health, safety or security.”
+With the new law, a person who “intimidates the public in order to pursue political agenda“ may perform terrorist activities if, for instance, there is serious violence against a person, sabotage of means of transport or transport facilities, interruption of public services or “other dangerous activities which seriously jeopardize public health, safety or security.”

 In order to encourage people in reporting suspected terrorism, police consider offering rewards to those who provide reliable information.
-The amount of the rewards and its mechanism have not been officially communicated but would be granted after the prosecution ends.
+The amount of the rewards and their mechanism have not been officially communicated but would be granted after the prosecution ends.

-A Good Citizen Award has already been in place in Hong Kong for years to encourage members of the public to report crime to the police.
+A Good Citizen Award has already been in place in Hong Kong for years to encourage members of the public to report crimes to the police.
 Granted every year with a ceremony, the Good Citizen Award also comes with 4,000 Hong Kong dollars (US$510).

-Mr Wai-kei suggested rewards could go from 400,000 to 800,000 Hong Kong dollars (US$51,000-102,000) if a report avoids serious crimes such as injury or murder.
+Mr. Wai-kei suggested rewards could go from 400,000 to 800,000 Hong Kong dollars (US$51,000-102,000) if a report avoids serious crimes such as injury or murder.

 He also said that the public may consider if a person is dressed or behaves unusually to identify suspicious individuals, and showed confidence there would be no abuse of the reports because authorities have experience in identifying credible reports and that rewards would be given after the prosecution is complete.